-HMRC - STSM104020 - Reduction Of Stamp Duty Reserve Tax (SDRT) Where Surrenders Exceed Issues
+HMRC - STSM104020 - Collectives: Calculation Of The Charge: Reduction Of Stamp Duty Reserve Tax (SDRT) Where Surrenders Exceed Issues

 The provisions of paragraphs 2 & 3 of FA99/SCH19 impose a charge to Stamp Duty Reserve Tax (SDRT) at the rate of 0.5 per cent on the market value of a unit which is surrendered or otherwise transferred to the manager of a unit trust.
 A corresponding SDRT charge applies to the surrender or transfer of shares in an Open-Ended Investment Company (OEIC) to the Authorised Corporate Director of the OEIC by virtue of the Stamp Duty & Stamp Duty Reserve Tax (Open-Ended Investment Companies) Regulations 1987 (SI 1997/1156).